Gaza synagogue: History

 The synagogue was built over an earlier structure that was destroyed in a fire; it is uncertain whether the fire was part of a larger destructive episode which affected Gaza Maiuma in the late 5th century or was an isolated event.

 The construction of the building likely took several years.
 The inscription on the mosaic dated 508–509 likely indicates when the pavement was completed.
 Asher Ovadiah, who excavated the site in 1967, suggested that this may have been when the building was completed.
 During its use, the mosaic floors were partially replaced by marble slabs.
 Pottery from the late 6th and early 7th centuries was recovered from the later phases of the site.
 The synagogue was burned, likely in the first half of the 7th century; Ovadiah suggested that this could have coincided with the Sassanian or Arab conquests of the region.

 Rediscovery and investigation

 In 1965, 'Abd el-Mohsen el-Khashab led excavations in Gaza on behalf of the Egyptian Department of Antiquities.
-During the work they uncovered the remains of a structure they interpretated as a 5th-century church.
+During the work they uncovered the remains of a structure they interpreted as a 5th-century church.
 It contained two mosaics with inscriptions in Greek and Hebrew; one of them featured a seated figure, thought to be a saint, with a harp.
 In contrast, archaeologist Michael Avi-Yonah interpreted the site as a synagogue based on the contents of the mosaics: Jewish names; the use of the phrase "the most holy site"; the seated figure with a lyre was labelled in Hebrew as 'David' and depicted in imperial clothing and therefore thought to be King David in the style of a depiction of Orpheus.
 Historian Marc Philonenko came to the same conclusion based on similar reasoning.